---

 ## Putting It All Together

-The takeaway is simple.
-"Why should we hire you?" isn't asking for a sales pitch or a humble shrug.
-It's asking for evidence: that you understand the role, that you want it for the right reasons, and that you've already done something similar somewhere else.
+Strip everything down and "Why should we hire you?" is asking for one thing: evidence.
+Evidence that you understand the role, that you want it for the right reasons, and that you've done something like it before.
 Fit, Impact, Proof.
-Three parts, 60 to 90 seconds, no filler.
+Three sentences carry all of it.

 ## Latest Articles